Lapsed tenders hurt Modi's 'Make in India' defence industry push

 The head of one firm which told the government it was not interested in the project said the military laid down "impossible" requirements by insisting on technology that only foreign manufacturers had.
 He declined to be identified because of the sensitivity of defence issues.

-In November, the government put an estimated $2 billion proposal to replace its ageing fleet of Avro cargo planes on ice after the tender attracted only one bidder, a partnership between Europe's Airbus Group (AIR.PA) and India's Tata Sons TATAS.UL.
+In November, the government put an estimated $2 billion proposal to replace its ageing fleet of Avro cargo planes on ice after the tender attracted only one bidder, a partnership between Europe's Airbus Group and India's Tata Sons.

 "Even if there is an alternative better solution, as per current practice the requirements cannot be changed, or if they are changed it is questioned," said M.V.
-Kotwal, head of defence business at infrastructure group Larsen and Toubro (LART.NS).
+Kotwal, head of defence business at infrastructure group Larsen and Toubro.
 "The flexibility is not there."

 JUMPSTART